 These guys are easy eaters but they eat a lot.
 They won't die with not enough foods, however they just get smaller and won't pupate soon.
 I have some 12-day-old that look like they are 7-8 days old.
 If you're doing this on a larger business scale, take into account the feed and feed costs.
 By keeping the temp & humidity nice and cool inside will help make for stronger, more healthy flies.

 Lastly, don't let ants steal your baby larvae!
 They love to eat BSF larvae (and houseflies larvae) from what I've seen.
-I've lost some babies, big and small, to them.
+I've lost some babies, big and small, to them unfortunately.
 With an ant sting, the larvae may turn stiff.
-To keep ants away is very easy actually.
+To keep ants away is actually very easy.
 Sprinkle some kerosene or black oil around the raising area.
 Within minutes, the ants will disappear.

 Happy BSF raising!